Mathew Thorpe: Jurisprudence

 This refers to the situation where the court must decide whether to grant permission to a parent who wants to take the children to live in another jurisdiction in the face of opposition from the other parent.
 It means that a parent (invariably the father) who continued to live in the UK would no longer have access to his children.

-In Payne v Payne (2001) 2 WLR 1826, LJ Thorpe found that unilateral relocation cases had been consistently decided over 30 years upon the application of the following two propositions:
+In Payne v Payne (2001) 2 WLR 1826, Thorpe LJ found that unilateral relocation cases had been consistently decided over 30 years upon the application of the following two propositions: